scratchrealm/solopup-example-project/README.md

 ---

+Add the name of the dataset directory to the list in the config.yml at the root of a project

+---

 Finally, update the index.md file (see below) and add/commit/push the new files to Github.

 ## Updating the auto-generated index

-To auto-generate index.md based on the contents of `datasets/`, fill in the fields of `config.yml` and then run
+To auto-generate index.md based on the datasets listed in `config.yml` and the contents of `datasets/`, run

 ```bash
 python scripts/generate_index_md.py .